Little Richard: In popular culture

 In 1991, Richard served as the inspiration for the professional wrestling gimmick Johnny B. Badd.
 Active in WCW, the gimmick was conceived by booker Dusty Rhodes and portrayed by wrestler Marc Mero.
 The character was initially a villain but became beloved by the fans, leading him to become a good guy where he remained a fan favourite in WCW until Mero's departure from the promotion in 1996.
-Mero would revive the Johnny B. Badd. character while working for the XWF and TNA Wrestling between 2001-2005.
+Mero would revive the Johnny B. Badd. character while working for the XWF and TNA Wrestling between 2001 and 2005.

 In 2000, Leon Robinson portrayed Little Richard in the NBC television biopic Little Richard.

 In 2003, Little Richard voiced a fictionalized version of himself in the Simpsons episode "Special Edna"; he portrayed a presenter for the Teacher of the Year awards ceremony in Orlando, Florida, and remarks that he is also a teacher because he "taught Paul McCartney to go 'woo!'"

 In 2014, actor Brandon Mychal Smith received critical acclaim for his portrayal of Richard in the James Brown biographical drama film Get on Up.
 Mick Jagger co-produced.

 During season 7 of RuPaul's Drag Race, contestant Kennedy Davenport portrayed Richard during the Snatch Game episode, making him the first male character ever impersonated for the challenge.

 In 2022, Alton Mason portrayed Little Richard in the movie biopic Elvis.